 – Clumsiness – your belly will be very large and you will find it difficult to keep your balance at times, your hormones will dance more and you will forget more than ever.
 So just be careful and have fun with all this!

 – Stretch marks – the appearance of stretch marks depends on the type of skin.
 There are women who smear all kinds of creams and oils, but they still have stretch marks.
-And there are those who do not use creams or use very little and do not have stretch marks.
+And some do not use creams or use very little and do not have stretch marks.
 I was lucky and no stretch marks appeared on my belly.
 The products I used were Palmer’s cream for stretch marks, cocoa butter and coconut oil.
 I used them once or twice a day, after the third month.
-Also, during pregnancy, the skin around breasts grows really faster and can result in stretch marks.
-I used same products for my breasts, but unfortunately without much success.
+Also, during pregnancy, the skin around breasts grows faster and can result in stretch marks.
+I used the same products for my breasts, but unfortunately without much success.

 – Keep active – staying active in pregnancy is good for you and your baby.
 This way you will keep yourself healthy during your pregnancy and you can prepare your body for the challenges of labor.

-– Choose your baby’s pediatrician – you need to find person who will take care for your baby.
-Choose person who you like and looks trusted.
+– Choose your baby’s pediatrician – you need to find a person who will take care of your baby.
+Choose a person who you like and look trusted.

 – Get educated – if you haven’t been attending lectures for pregnant until now, but you plan to do it, the seventh month is very appropriate.

-– Prepare to breastfeed – my advice to you is to read more or speak with lactation consultant about breastfeed before baby arrives.
+– Prepare to breastfeed – my advice to you is to read more or speak with a lactation consultant about breastfeeding before the baby arrives.
 Later you can also ask for help, but getting more information in advance will make your life easier.
 I say it from experience.

 All the information about breastfeeding I had before my baby was born was from the lectures for pregnant women.
 And although these classes explained many things, it turned out that it was not enough.
 I had some difficulties at the beginning of breastfeeding.
 My baby was born with C-section and my breast milk came in a few days, but wasn’t enough and also my baby was having difficulty with sucking in the first two weeks.
 The mistake I made was that I did not take the nursing pump right away and brought it to the hospital on the third day.